climbingclan/neoclan-website/README.md

 - `src/index.js`: The entry point of the application where the root component is rendered.
 - `public/`: Static files including images, icons, and the main HTML template.

+## Detailed Code Overview

+### `src/App.js`

+This file defines the main application component.
+It uses React Router for navigation and includes a container for the main content.
+The `App` component manages the current location state and handles tab changes.

+### `src/pages/`

+- **Contribute.js**: Provides information on how to contribute to the project.
+- **Download.js**: Guides users on how to download and install neoClan.
+- **Features.js**: Highlights the main features of neoClan.
+- **neoClan.js**: The main landing page with a header, hero image, and introductory text.

+### `src/index.js`

+This is the entry point of the application where the `App` component is rendered into the DOM.

+### `public/`

+Contains static assets such as images, icons, and the main HTML template (`index.html`).

+## Components

+### Header

+The `Header` component is located in `src/components/Header.js`.
+It includes navigation tabs that allow users to switch between different sections of the application.
+The `Header` component uses the `Tabs` component from Mantine to manage the navigation state.

+### Footer

+The `Footer` component is located in `src/components/Footer.js`.
+It typically contains links to important sections of the website, such as the home page, features, download, and contribute pages.
+The `Footer` component uses the `Group` component from Mantine to organize the links and provide spacing between them.

 ## Installation

 To set up the project locally, follow these steps: